A preferred choice of next-gen business leaders to take key business decisions.

 Blockchain technology helps to avoid crimes like tax frauds, money laundering, corporate/banking frauds etc. It regulates the market by protecting the customer identity and data.
 Cryptocurrency transactions make consumer data so secure during bitcoin transactions that it is difficult to trace.
 However, this creates a challenging situation for companies and policymakers, as it leads to difficulties in income tax imposition on virtual currency giving policymakers a tough time.

-Blockchain was at first publically introduced in reference to Bitcoin digital currency.
+Blockchain was at first publicly introduced in reference to Bitcoin digital currency.
 A type of database used to store temporary and permanent transaction data records.
 There is no centralized hub or server acting as a control center.
 This is the most fundamental feature of blockchain.
 The data provided to distributed ledger technology-enabled blockchain is encrypted through a digital signature.
 This digital signature cannot be forged and permits access only to authentic users by verifying their identity.

 How Blockchain will Boost CRM Performance?